On the Estimation of Latent Distances Using Graph Distances: Discussion

 \subsection{Number of common neighbors}

-A possible approach to addressing Issue 3 (and also Issue 2) is to work with the number of common neighbors, which provides an avenue to `super-resolution' in a way.
+A possible approach to addressing Issue 3, as well as Issue 2, is to work with the number of common neighbors, which provides an avenue to `super-resolution' in a way, at least when the positions are sampled iid from a known distribution such as the uniform distribution on a domain (known and convex).
 By this we mean that, say in the simple setting of \secref{simple}, although the adjacency matrix only tells whether two positions are within distance $r$, it is possible to gather all this information to refine this assessment.
 Similarly, in the setting where \eqref{phi2} is the link function, it is possible to tell whether two positions are nearby or not.
 This sort of concentration is well-known to the expert and seems to be at the foundation of spectral methods (see, e.g., \cite[Prop 4.2]{sussman2014consistent}).
-We refer the reader to \cite{sarkartheoretical, parthasarathy2017quest}, where such an approach is considered in great detail.
+We refer the reader to \cite{sarkartheoretical, parthasarathy2017quest}, where such an approach is considered in greater detail.